What makes an ecommerce business sustain revenue and profit in markets of rising digital advertising costs and increased competition?

-Not only will this make your locations easier to discover for users, it will also allow Google to assign some of the equity your eCommerce store has to your physical location URL.
+Not only will this make your locations easier to discover for users, it will also allow Google to assign equity your eCommerce store has to your physical location URL.

 14. Promote Your Content

 If a blog, website, or influencer that is trusted by your customers appreciates your content, they share it with their audience, driving traffic to your page, increasing your overall reach, and building a valuable backlink to your pages.

 A link from a trusted website counts for more than any number of artificial links placed in comment sections, forums, or related low-quality sites.

 By making your content educational and not promotional, partner publishers will be more open to presenting your content to their audiences.
 You have to start with great content before other people will want to link to it.

 15. Switch to HTTPS

-Starting in July 2018, any website that doesn’t use HTTPS in their URL will be marked “not secure,” in Chrome.
+Starting in July 2018, any website that doesn’t use HTTPS in their URL was marked “not secure,” in Chrome.

 Retailers rely on customer trust to convert them.
 If your customers don’t think your website is safe, they aren’t going to give you their credit card information or other personal indicators.

 16. Help Google Understand Your Video

 Almost 65% of customers say they bought a product after watching a branded video on social media.
-Furthermore, video content has been known to drive a 157% increase in organic traffic when paired with valuable text.
+Furthermore, video content has been known to drive a 157% increase in organic traffic when paired with educational text.

-Google will see that you posted a video, but without the transcript, they won’t have any context for what it is about.
+Google will see that you posted a video, but without the transcript, they won’t have any context in written form for what it is about.

 Make sure to format the text so it is easy to read.
 Not only does this give Google context for your video, it also appeals to customers who want to learn what the video is about before they press play.